- Home

 Black Graduate Student Association (BGSA)

 The purpose of the BGSA is to support the academic, professional, and social growth of black graduate students.
 Formed in 1995 by seven Northwestern graduate students, the BGSA membership now includes over 150 students.
 BGSA holds monthly meetings, discussions, annual barbecues, dinners, and quarterly community service efforts as a means of promoting community amongst black graduate students.
+All graduate students and postdocs are welcome to join.

 - Follow us on Instagram @ bgsa_northwestern